cillianfisher/FinalWebsite/README.md

 filtered_data.describe()
 ```

-Following that, we did all kinds of sorting and grouping work to make the dataframe ready to analysis, for more code please click the link [here](https://github.com/cillianfisher/finalProject/blob/main/SandBox_analysis.ipynb)
+Following that, we did all kinds of sorting and grouping work to make the dataframe ready for the analysis.
+For more code please click the link [here](project.pdf)

 Then we did some Machine Learning using ExplainableBoostingRegressor: